 As a child, I didn’t understand why simply turning up the temperature wouldn’t bake the cake faster.

-The same it true of your spouse’s feelings and desire to save your marriage.
+The same is true of your spouse’s feelings and desire to save your marriage.

 Time is part of the equation and you can’t force it to happen sooner by trying to talk him/her into it.

-So that brings us to the next “Don’t.”
+So that brings us to the third “Don’t” on the list.

 Third, Don’t Try To Talk Your Spouse Into Saving The Marriage